May Pocock-Minchin

 Who can find a virtuous woman, for her price is far above rubies."
 In the life of Ruth Elsie May Pocock-Minchin we have found such a woman.

 May Minchin, or Grandma, as she was better known in the family, was born on June 2nd, 1900 in Cooranbong, Australia.
 She was the seventh of eight children born to the family of John and Charlotte Pocock, who emigrated from England to forge a new life in the early settlements of this developing country.
-Shortly after her birth, Ellen White held May in her arms and prayed for her.
-This blessing was an appropriate beginning to a life-long commitment to Christ and the Seventh-day Adventist Church.

 May spent her early years in Cooranbong, where she completed formal schooling at the Avondale Adventist Primary and Secondary Schools.
 While she was still living, she was honored as the oldest living graduate of the Secondary school.
 Her desire to help and care for others naturally led her into nurse's training, which she completed at Sydney Sanitarium and Hospital.
 After graduating, she worked with her sister Annie in her private midwifery service as well as in health education for the North New South Wales Conference.